wenhaoy-0428/Docs/devOps/Jenkins/jkinsNotes.md

   - **Multi-branch Pipeline**: Automatically creates pipelines for branches
   - **Folder**: Organizes jobs hierarchically

+For the difference between Pipeline and Freestyle refer to [What Is The Difference Between Freestyle and Pipeline in Jenkins](https://www.youtube.com/watch?v=IOUm1lw7F58)

+> In summary, we can achieve the Pipeline by having a single script, or split several steps into different freestyle projects and chain them, this this is so much pain as it's not durable and not easily maintained.

+> while standard Jenkins `freestyle` job support simple continuous integration by allowing you to define sequential tasks in an application lifecycle, they do not create a persistent record of execution, enable one script to address all the steps in a complex workflow.

+> The Pipeline plugin was built with requirements for a flexible, extensible, and script based CD workflow capability in mind.

 #### 2. **Build**
 - An execution of a job
 - Each build gets a unique number